SenseLogic/CODA/README.md

     string
         player_name,
         target_name;
+    TANK
+        enemy_tank;
+    TANK[]
+        remaining_tank_array;
     ```

-*   Try to split statements on several lines if they become wider than 100 characters, so that it's easy to edit two code files side by side on a single monitor.
+*   Split statements on several lines when they become wider than 100 characters, to be able to edit two code files side by side on a single monitor.

 *   When splitting an expression on several lines, start the next lines with an operator and align it with the start of its left operand (or else indent it by 4 spaces).